pjambet/blog/content/posts/til-cli.md

 At first glance this small CLI might not seem like it does much, and it really doesn't, but while building it I ended learning quite a few things, three to be exact:

-- How to use an external cli, such as `fzf`, and feed it input, similar to using a unix pipe, like `echo "a\nb\nc" |
-  fzf`, as well as reading the output of the command, but programmatically, in Ruby.
+- How to use an external command line tool, such as `fzf`, and feed it input, similar to using a unix pipe, like `echo "a\nb\nc" | fzf`, as well as reading the output of the command, but programmatically, in Ruby.
 - How to implement a flow similar to what happens when you type `git commit` without the `-m/--message` option and it prompts you with an editor, `vim` by default.
 - How to use the Gitub API to create a new commit, without using the `git` cli.